-- A. C-spine immobilization must be continued until the radiographs are read by a radiologist AND the patient has been cleared by physical examination. - B. If a neurologic deficit that may be attributable to a cervical spine injury is present - Continue total spine precautions with cervical collar - Assure pre-hospital cervical collar is changed - Immediate Spine Service consultation - Any further spine clearance and activity restrictions will be managed by their recommendations - C. If an injury is identified from the imaging - Continue total spine precautions with cervical collar - Assure pre-hospital cervical collar is changed - Consult Spine Service - o Any further spine clearance and activity restrictions will be managed by this service - D. If an injury is not identified from the imaging AND the patient has significant distracting pain, intoxication or has enough analgesia or sedation to alter their sensorium. - Continue cervical collar until the distracting pain has been addressed and their sensorium cleared - Assure pre-hospital cervical collar is changed - E. If an injury is not identified from the imagining AND no midline tenderness to palpation AND the patient has been cleared by clinical exam - Discontinue spine precautions - Consult PT/OT as needed - F. If an injury is not identified from the imaging BUT patient complaints of midline tenderness to palpation or physical examination - Continue cervical collar and assure pre-hospital cervical collar is changed - Flexion and extension radiographs of the cervical spine should be obtained - o If inadequate (voluntary, painless excursion does not exceed 30 degrees) - Continue cervical collar and assure pre-hospital cervical collar is changed - Repeat flexion/extension cervical spine films in 2 weeks with appointment to see Spine Service Clinic.
+- A. C-spine immobilization must be continued until the radiographs are read by a radiologist AND the patient has been cleared by physical examination. - B. If a neurologic deficit that may be attributable to a cervical spine injury is present - Continue total spine precautions with cervical collar - Assure pre-hospital cervical collar is changed - Immediate Spine Service consultation - Any further spine clearance and activity restrictions will be managed by their recommendations - C. If an injury is identified from the imaging - Continue total spine precautions with cervical collar - Assure pre-hospital cervical collar is changed to Aspen collar - Consult Spine Service Any further spine clearance and activity restrictions will be managed by this service - D. If an injury is not identified from CT imaging AND the patient has significant distracting pain, intoxication or has enough analgesia or sedation to alter their sensorium, or has altered mental status from a brain injury - Continue cervical collar until the distracting pain has been addressed and their sensorium cleared or consider MRI - Assure pre-hospital cervical collar is changed to Aspen collar - E. If an injury is not identified from the imagining AND no midline tenderness to palpation AND the patient has been cleared by clinical exam - Discontinue spine precautions - Consult PT/OT as needed - F. If an injury is not identified from the imaging BUT patient complaints of midline tenderness to palpation or physical examination - Continue cervical collar and assure pre-hospital cervical collar is changed to Aspen collar - Flexion and extension radiographs of the cervical spine should be obtained or consider MRI - If inadequate (voluntary, painless excursion does not exceed 30 degrees) - Continue cervical collar and assure pre-hospital cervical collar is changed to Aspen collar - Repeat flexion/extension cervical spine films in 2 weeks with appointment to see Spine Service Clinic.